MrSchyzo/about-me/content/content/jobs/trade-republic.md

 - Snyk - as the security static analysis tool
 - SonarQube - as the code's static analysis tool

-In particular, for Recommendations, we also use:
+In particular, for `browse & insights`, we also use:
 - AWS S3 - to store and retrieve files from Data Analysis pipelines
 - Airflow - to define the DAG of such pipelines
 - AWS OpenSearch - to provide text-search capabilities for the search bar
+- ScyllaDB - to store every user portfolio valuation evolution over time

 Other technologies I sometimes use by contributing to other projects:
 - GH Actions - for defining the CI